 During a home renovation, one of the things that you simply do not think about until it is too late is selecting the appropriate colour scheme for your space/ room.
 You will want to make sure that everything blends once you have selected the ideal colour scheme for your house.
 There are several crucial factors to consider when choosing colours, whether you are redesigning your living room, picking a paint colour for your kitchen cabinets, or adding some pops of colour to your bedroom.
+When you choose the right colour for your home or office, consider the purpose of the room and choose a shade that reflects the desired mood or energy.

 Here are three sure-shot checkpoints to assist you in picking the ideal colour for your room.